MultiQC/MultiQC/docs/plots.md

     'square': False                 # Force the plot to stay square?
 (Maintain aspect ratio) }
 ```

-Note that multiple dicts with `x` and `y` values can be specified - these will
-share the same sample names.
-Please note that MultiQC reports can contain large
-numbers of samples, so this plot type is not suitable for large quantities of data
-(20,000 genes might look good for one sample, but when someone runs MultiQC with
-500 samples, it will crash / look horrible).

 ## Creating a table
 Tables should work just like the functions above (most like the bar